 Absolutely!
 My favorite is skinless and boneless wild pink salmon.

-You can use almond meal for a gluten-free version, the same amount.
+You can use almond meal as a gluten-free alternative, using the same amount.

 Yes, you can!
 Bake at 425º F (218º C) for 15 minutes.
 Flip, spray the tops with oil spray, and bake for five more minutes.